OlmecProject/olmecproject.github.io/index.md

 layout: default
 ---

-# Olmec
+# Tepe

-Olmec is a proof-of-concept in end-to-end token-gating.
+Tepe is a proof-of-concept in end-to-end token-gating.

 ## End-to-end token-gating